 St Francis Xavier’s College has a vibrant Aboriginal student population who are supported and encouraged in their endeavours and studies by the College.
 All students of the College are educated in Aboriginal culture, spirituality and traditions.

 The College, through funding provided by the Catholic Schools Office employs Aboriginal Educational support teachers who work with individual students through a mentoring program and through provision of tutoring.
-The College Library is opened after school on Mondays and Wednesdays as a resource for students to work individually or in peer groups.
+The College Library is opened after school on Wednesdays and Thursdays as a resource for students to work individually or in peer groups.

 Students are involved in a range of activities related to the celebration of days of significance for example NADIOC Week.
 Care is taken to encourage students and staff to immerse themselves in, and develop an appreciation and understanding of our shared Aboriginal heritage.